kirillkovalenko/nssm/README.txt

 Thanks to Riccardo Gusmeroli for Italian translation.
 Thanks to Eric Cheldelin for the inspiration to generate a Control-C event on shutdown.
+Thanks to Brian Baxter for suggesting how to escape quotes from the command prompt.

 Licence
 -------